Off-Campus Activity Space in Washington Heights

 The Columbia Community Partnership for Health (CCPH), is a unique and inviting, multipurpose space for conducting health research, health promotion activities, and research education and dissemination.

 In addition, CCPH connects residents to health and social services, organizes health lectures, operates a bilingual health library, and facilitates access to health research.
 The health library carries a wide selection of bilingual health information, reference books, and interactive materials.

 Rooms can be reserved individually or together for a large activity.
-The maximum capacity of CCPH is 55 people at one time.
+The maximum capacity of CCPH is 50 people at one time.
 CCPH entrance, rooms, and restroom are wheelchair accessible.
 Reference our CCPH Facility Use Policies for more information.

 - Physical examination room: This room is arranged as a clinical exam room with an exam table, a small sink, and scale.
 This room can also be used for one-on-one interviews, and small group meetings/trainings,with conference seating for four people.
 It is equipped with a laptop and telephone.
 A blood pressure machine is available upon request.

 - Interview/consultation room: This room is best suited for interviews, consultations, or small meetings, with round-table seating for three.
 It is equipped with a laptop, telephone and phlebotomy chair.
 A blood pressure machine is available upon request.

 - Conference room: This flexible room can seat between 16 people in conference or classroom seating and can seat 30 in row seating.
 It can be utilized to hold focus groups, presentations, lectures, meetings, workshops, trainings, and similar events.
 The room features a partition, a two-way mirror, and a podium.
 It is equipped with an overhead projector/screen, laptop input, wall speakers, and telephone with speaker, two-way mirror, and a podium.